JudahGabriel/RavenDB.Identity/Readme.md

 ## Getting Started and Sample Project

 Need help?
-Checkout the [sample app](https://github.com/JudahGabriel/RavenDB.Identity/tree/master/Sample) to see it all in action.
+Checkout the [Razor Pages sample](https://github.com/JudahGabriel/RavenDB.Identity/tree/master/Samples/RazorPages) or [MVC sample](https://github.com/JudahGabriel/RavenDB.Identity/tree/master/Samples/Mvc) to see it all in action.

 ## Not using .NET Core?